gaiandb/gaiandb/node-red-node-gaiandb/src/README.md

 You can choose "Select" or "Count" as the operator,

-Select queries a logical table, allows you to set the SQL where clause and/or the fields to include in the output.
+Select queries a table, allows you to set the SQL where clause and/or the fields to include in the output.

-Count returns a count of the number of rows in a logical table or matching a filter condition.
+Count returns a count of the number of rows in a table or matching a filter condition.

 The result is returned in msg.payload.
 The Output parameter determines whether the results are returned as individual messages or a single array in one message.